gradle/gradle/design-docs/dependency-resolution-reporting.md

 ### Implementation approach

-- 'dependency-reporting' plugin
-    - 'dependencyInsight' task, pre-configured with:
+- 'dependencyInsight' implicit task, pre-configured with:
     - searches for dependency in 'compile' configuration if java applied, otherwise it needs to be configured
-        - requires the dependency name configured (by default does not list all)

 - 'dependencyInsight' task configuration:
     - can provide ResolvedDependencyResult predicate